-- The basic intention of a VA loan is to supply home financing to eligible active duty and military veterans to help them purchase properties with no down payment.
+- The basic intention of a VA loan is to supply home financing to eligible active duty and military veterans, in order to help them purchase properties without a downpayment.
 This allows veterans, without the necessary reserve in savings, to qualify for a home loan, which they otherwise would not be able to afford.

-- Not having to make a down payment offers other benefits as well.
-It will help a home owner to maintain an emergency fund, something that is crucial to most home owners.
-And not having to make a down payment might also allow them to make repairs or renovations on their home, which may not have been previously possible.
+- Not having to make a down payment offers a number of benefits, including helping homeowners to maintain an emergency fund, which can be crucial to financial wellbeing.
+Not having to make a downpayment can also allow people to make repairs or renovations on their home, which may not have been previously possible.

-- The VA loan allows veterans to finance 103.3 percent of the purchase price of their home and they do not have to pay for private mortgage insurance (PMI).
+- The VA loan allows veterans to finance 103.3 percent of the purchase price of their home without having to pay for private mortgage insurance (PMI).

-- Not having to pay PMI significantly improves a borrower’s monthly cash flow and it also decreases the long-term cost of owning a home.
+- Not having to pay PMI significantly improves a borrower’s monthly cash flow and decreases the long-term cost of owning a home.